Telegram-Mini-Apps/telegram-apps/apps/docs/platform/apps-communication/events.md

 ```

 ::: warning

 In this code, we assumed, that the `message` event is sent only by the native application which is
 not always true in real applications.
 Additionally, we didn't check if `data` is really of
 type `string`.
 Don't forget to check each type and appropriately process incoming events.

 :::

-## Desktop, mobile and Windows Phone
+## Desktop, Mobile and Windows Phone

 Desktop, mobile, and Windows Phone versions of Telegram don’t use the method, described in the
 previous section.
 They do it in a bit unusual way.
 The first thing developer should know, is in